amitbcp/tsai-vision/capstone/README.md

 1. Since our custom dataset has only one label per image, we will use a pretrained DETR model on COCO to annotate the image.
 2. Once the image is annotated with COCO lables, we will overlay it with our Custom Annotate for the required class.
-3. Next, we wil create Bounding Boxes in the image using the segementation maskd.
+3. Next, we wil create Bounding Boxes in the image using the segementation masks.
 This finally prepares our dataset.
 4. Finally split the data into train & test set in 80-20 split.
 5. For Model training, I plan to use HuggingFace transformer library.
 6. First the Object Detection is trained and we save the checkpoint , on the custom dataset.